masagrator/DiesIraeNXEN/README.md

 Credits for translation goes to staff from `Dies irae World Emanation Project`.
 All things related to porting and translating new assets were done by `MasaGratoR`

+All files in package are only related to port.
+They don't have any untouched original files from Switch version.
+They have been packed to data5.dat that doesn't exist in Switch version, but it's overriding any files that have the same pathname as in other data*.dat files

 ---

 # Screenshots: